Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Experiments

 \section{Experiments}

-We validate Grad-Mimic's effectiveness using two experimental setups across diverse scales and domains.
-First, we test in a controlled setting, adding noise sample labels (Sec.~\ref{controllable exp}), then evaluate on large-scale web-crawled datasets (Sec.~\ref{datacomp exp}).
-Our goals are to confirm key claims in both settings: \begin{itemize}[topsep=0pt,leftmargin=*] \item \textbf{Enhanced Data Efficiency}: The weights of pretrained reference model serve as reliable guide.
-Using derived mimic scores to prioritize samples improves data efficiency and speed up convergence. \item \textbf{Accurate Sample Identification}: Grad-Mimic precisely detects noisy samples, constructs effective ensemble filter, and automates data selection for high-quality datasets. \item \textbf{Dataset Quality Assessment}: Mimic scores and their resulting filters provide reliable estimates of dataset quality and predict model performance gains. \end{itemize}
+We evaluate Grad-Mimic's effectiveness using two experimental setups across diverse scales and domains.
+First, we test in a controlled setting, injecting label noise into standard datasets (Sec.~\ref{controllable exp}).
+Then we evaluate on large-scale web-crawled datasets (Sec.~\ref{datacomp exp}).
+Our goals are to confirm key claims in both settings: \begin{enumerate}[nosep,topsep=0pt,leftmargin=*,label=\textbf{C\arabic*.}, leftmargin=*] \item \textbf{Effectiveness of Weight-Space Geometry.} Pre-trained model weights can act as a reliable reference for developing a new data-quality metric. \item \textbf{Enhanced Data Efficiency}: Prioritizing samples using mimic scores improves data efficiency and model performance, and accelerates convergence. \item \textbf{Minimal Computational Overhead}: Compared to prior model-based methods, mimic score computation incurs less overheads and reduced GPU memory usage. \item \textbf{Accurate Sample Identification}: Mimic scores precisely detect noisy samples, and their aggregated statistics highly correlate with overall dataset quality. \item \textbf{Effective Ensemble Filtering}: With limited sample assessments, Grad-Mimic can aggregate effective filtering decisions.
+The resulting ensemble filter complements existing data selection strategies. \end{enumerate}